servo/servo.org/_posts/2024-06-30-this-month-in-servo.md

 <figure class="_figr"><a href="{{ '/img/blog/june-2024.png' | url }}"><img src="{{ '/img/blog/june-2024.png' | url }}"
     alt="servoshell showing three demos: spaces at the end of each line take up space under ‘white-space-collapse: break-spaces’, measuring the size of the viewport with a ResizeObserver, and a focused text field with a visible value, where the space after the emoji now has normal width"></a></figure>

-Servo has had some exciting changes land in our nightly builds over the last month:
+<span class=_floatmin></span>Servo has had some exciting changes land in our nightly builds over the last month:

 - as of 2024-05-31, we now support **‘white-space-collapse: break-spaces’** (@mrobinson, @atbrakhi, #32388)
 - as of 2024-06-11, we now support **&lt;col span> in &lt;colgroup>** (@Loirooriol, #32467)